 - Sports and entertainment event marketing

 - Promotion/advertising methods and techniques

-- o Effective sales techniques
+- Effective sales techniques

 - Strategic planning for marketing

 - Management skills and abilities

-- o Marketing research
+- Marketing research

-- o Small business management
+- Small business management

 - Social media marketing

 Marketing is the largest occupation in the United States.
 There are great opportunities in sales, research, promotion/advertising, buying, distribution, and management.
 A business must successfully meet customer needs and market its products or services.
 Marketing is more than "selling;" it's a diverse, challenging field offering you many opportunities.
 This program offers the training and skills that you need for a truly rewarding career!